ziyilin/graal/docs/release-notes/rc3.md

 ### R

 * Added more missing R builtins and C API functions, see [CHANGELOG](https://github.com/oracle/fastr/blob/master/CHANGELOG.md) for a complete list.
-* Simplified installation, the script that configures FastR for the current system jre/languages/R/bin/configure_fastr does not require Autotools anymore.
+* Simplified installation, the script that configures FastR for the current system  `jre/languages/R/bin/configure_fastr` does not require Autotools anymore.
 * Added configuration files to allow users to build a native image of the FastR runtime, which reduces the startup time.
-Run jre/languages/R/bin/install_r_native_image to build the image.
+Run `jre/languages/R/bin/install_r_native_image` to build the image.
 * Fixed an issue with the plotting window not displaying anything after it was closed and reopened.

 ### LLVM interpreter for C/C++ & other native languages

-* New builtins polyglot_from_typed and polyglot_as_typed, which can be used to dynamically attach types to polyglot objects.
+* New builtins _polyglot_from_typed_ and _polyglot_as_typed_, which can be used to dynamically attach types to polyglot objects.
-* Implementers of TruffleObject can now respond to the GetDynamicType message to provide a type when an object is accessed from LLVM code.
+* Implementers of TruffleObject can now respond to the `GetDynamicType` message to provide a type when an object is accessed from LLVM code.

 More details are available in [the project changelog](https://github.com/graalvm/sulong/blob/master/CHANGELOG.md).